thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Angular_Introduction.desc.md

 ## Objectives

 * Explain what a front end framework is.
-* Explain why a front end framework is important.
+* Explain why a Angular is effective.
+* Create our first Angular application.
+* Explain what is two-way data binding

 ## What is a front end framework?